Operation Trident (1971): Attack

-As planned, on 4 December, the strike group reached 250 nmi (nmi) south off the coast of Karachi, and maintained its position during the day, outside the surveillance range of the Pakistan Air Force.
+As planned, on 4 December, the strike group reached 250 nmi (nmi) south off the coast of Karachi and maintained its position during the day, outside the surveillance range of the Pakistan Air Force.
 As Pakistani aircraft did not possess night-bombing capabilities, it was planned that the attack would take place between dusk and dawn.
 At 10.30 pm Pakistan Standard Time (PKT), the Indian task group moved 180 nmi from its position towards the south of Karachi.
-Soon Pakistani targets, identified as warships, were detected 70 nmi to the northwest and northeast of the Indian warships.
+Soon, Pakistani targets, identified as warships, were detected 70 nmi to the northwest and northeast of the Indian warships.

-INS Nirghat drove forward in a northwesterly direction and fired its first Styx missile at PNS Khaibar, a Pakistani Battle-class destroyer.
+INS Nirghat sailed forward in a northwesterly direction and fired its first Styx missile at PNS Khaibar, a Pakistani Battle-class destroyer.
 Khaibar, assuming it was a missile from Indian aircraft, engaged its anti-aircraft systems.
 The missile hit the right side of the ship, exploding below the galley in the electrician's mess deck at 10.45 pm (PKT).
 This led to an explosion in the first boiler room.
-Subsequently, the ship lost propulsion, and was flooded with smoke.
+Subsequently, the ship lost propulsion and was flooded with smoke.
 An emergency signal that read: "Enemy aircraft attacked in position 020 FF 20.
 No. 1 boiler hit.
 Ship stopped", was sent to Pakistan Naval Headquarters (PNHQ).
 Due to the chaos created by the explosion, the signal contained the wrong coordinates of the ship's position.
 This delayed rescue teams from reaching its location.
-Observing that the ship was still afloat, Nirghat fired its second missile hitting Khaibar in the second boiler room on the ship's starboard side, eventually sinking the ship and killing 222 sailors.
+Observing that the ship was still afloat, Nirghat fired its second missile, hitting Khaibar in the second boiler room on the ship's starboard side, eventually sinking the ship and killing 222 sailors.

 After verifying two targets in the area northwest of Karachi, at 11.00 pm (PKT), INS Nipat fired two Styx missiles – one each at cargo vessel MV Venus Challenger and its escort PNS Shah Jahan, a C-class destroyer.
-Venus Challenger, carrying ammunition for the Pakistani forces, exploded immediately after the missile hit, and eventually sank 23 nmi south of Karachi.
+Venus Challenger, carrying ammunition for the Pakistani forces, exploded immediately after the missile hit and eventually sank 23 nmi south of Karachi.
 The other missile targeted Shah Jahan and damaged the ship very badly.
 At 11.20 pm (PKT), PNS Muhafiz, an Adjutant-class minesweeper, was targeted by INS Veer.
-A missile was fired and Muhafiz was struck on the left side, behind the bridge.
+A missile was fired, and Muhafiz was struck on the left side, behind the bridge.
 It sank immediately before it could send a signal to the PNHQ, killing 33 sailors.

-Meanwhile, INS Nipat continued towards Karachi and targeted the Kemari oil storage tanks, placing itself 14 nmi south of the Karachi harbour.
+Meanwhile, INS Nipat continued towards Karachi and targeted the Kemari oil storage tanks, placing itself 14 nmi south of the Karachi Harbour.
 Two missiles were launched; one misfired, but the other hit the oil tanks, which burned and were destroyed completely, causing a Pakistani fuel shortage.
 The task force returned to the nearest Indian ports.

-Soon the PNHQ deployed rescue teams on patrol vessels to recover the survivors of Khaibar.
+Soon, the PNHQ deployed rescue teams on patrol vessels to recover the survivors of Khaibar.
 As Muhafiz sank before it could transmit a distress call, the Pakistanis only learned of its fate from its few survivors who were recovered when a patrol vessel steered towards the ship's burning flotsam.